zackse/taskforge/DESIGN.md

-# tsk
+# taskforge

-This document describes the goals of tsk, and it's design.
+This document describes the goals of taskforge, and it's design.

 # Scope